About

 Popular speaker and award winning writer Dr Zélie Asava is the author of two books and the driving force behind a series of projects focused on questions of race, gender and visual culture in Ireland, France, Senegal, Scandinavia, Burkina Faso, Britain and the US.

 The Black Irish Onscreen: Representing Black and Mixed-Race Identities in Irish Film and Television, is the first major study of black and mixed-race themes in Irish Screen Studies.
 Her second book Mixed-Race Cinemas: Multiracial Dynamics in America and France, published in 2017 and re-released on paperback in 2019, charts race relations onscreen from the birth of cinema to the present day on both sides of the Atlantic.
 Recent publications include: ‘Approaching Race and Ethnicity in Nordic Film Culture’, a 2022 special issue of the Journal of Scandinavian Cinema (co-edited with Dr Kate Moffat), which makes critical new contributions to the field, and the chapter ‘Intersectionality in Contemporary Melodrama: Normal People and Kissing Candice’ in Austerity and Irish Women’s Writing and Culture, 1980–2020.
-Also in 2022, Zélie gave a keynote address on critical questions of Black Irish screen representation, DEI policy and narrative content at the University of Limerick for the International Association for the Study of Irish Literatures.

-2023 marks the tenth anniversary of The Black Irish Onscreen, and Zélie will give a series of talks and events, including keynotes at the University of Lille for the French Society for Irish Studies, and at Queen’s University Belfast for the European Federation of Associations and Centres of Irish Studies.
-She is currently writing chapters on Irish screen culture and social change for the books Innovations in Black European Studies and Mixed Marriage in Modern Ireland, and film criticism for online platform Akoroko.
+To mark the tenth anniversary of The Black Irish Onscreen Zélie has undertaken a series of talks and events, including conference keynotes at the University of Limerick for the International Association for the Study of Irish Literatures, the University of Lille for the French Society for Irish Studies, Queen’s University Belfast for the European Federation of Associations and Centres of Irish Studies, Boston College for the American Conference for Irish Studies, the University of Galway for the NUIG Irish Studies/Canadian Association of Irish Studies, and guest lectures at the University of Zurich for The Swiss Centre of Irish Studies @ the Zurich James Joyce Foundation and Atlantic Technological University.
+She is currently writing chapters for the books Innovations in Black European Studies, Black Image Makers and Whiteness, Mixed Marriage in Modern Ireland, Black and White On Screen, Problematising Temporalities in Irish Studies, Mediaocracy, Irish Studies Reflections on Slow Violence, and the Routledge Companion to Sally Rooney.

 A former actress, MP’s casework manager and Diversity and Inclusion Consultant, Zélie enjoys addressing sociological and cultural intersections on public platforms just as much as in the lecture hall.
 She has made numerous media appearances in her capacity as an expert on racial representations onscreen.
 Zélie holds an MA in Gender and Media Studies from the University of Sussex, a 1st class BA in English and Philosophy from University College Dublin and a PhD, also from UCD.